malienist/testrepo/README.md

 ## Setup
 ### Active Directory (AD) / Domain Controller (DC) / Domain Name Service (DNS)
 1. Download Windows Server 2016
-  -> I strongly recommend you use approved copies from the Microsoft Developers Network for this.
+    I strongly recommend you use approved copies from the Microsoft Developers Network for this.
 2. Using your virtualisation option of choice (AWS/Azure/HomeLab/VMWare/Hyper-V) create the Windows Server 2016 Virtual Machine.
-  -> My personal preference for home labs is VMWare as it's easy to use.
+    My personal preference for home labs is VMWare as it's easy to use.
 However it also costs $150 per year on average to maintain.
 Windows Professional now comes with Hyper-V for free, and Virtual Box is open source.
-  -> Standard settings are fine.
+    Standard settings are fine.
 This is the initial test lab, a series of updates, downloads and changes are about to take place.
 3. Take Snapshot (call it Initial_Snapshot)
 4. On Remote Machine, enable Windows Remote Management.
-  -> In administrator Powershell window "Enable-PSRemoting -Force" -> Change Trusted Hosts registry key to * (all hosts) "Set-Item WSMan:\localhost\client\trustedhosts *" :Note - this allows all hosts which can authenticate to your machine to remote in.
+    In administrator Powershell window "Enable-PSRemoting -Force"
+    Change Trusted Hosts registry key to * (all hosts) "Set-Item WSMan:\localhost\client\trustedhosts *" :Note - this allows all hosts which can authenticate to your machine to remote in.
 This is NOT ideal, and is only to be used for the initial configuration.*
 5. Test that WSMan works on local machine.
-"Test-WSMan -ComputerName localhost" -> If no error returns, this now works.
+"Test-WSMan -ComputerName localhost" If no error returns, this now works.
 6. Take Snapshot (call it WSMan_Snapshot)

-7. Update Machine from Base VM
-  ->
+### Windows 10 Client
+1. Download Windows 10 version you wish to use
+    I strongly recommend you use approved copies from the Microsoft Developers Network for this.
+2. Using your virtualization option of choice, create the Windows 10 Virtual Machine
+3. Take Snapshot (call it Initial_Snapshot)
+4.